Spicy Plucking Bread (A.K.A Monkey Bread)

 What to do:

 Get out your largest angel food cake pan or bundt pan and grease thoroughly.
 Be sure to include the middle.
 Melt the butter in a small saucepan or in the microwave, and add the sugar, cinnamon, nuts, and pepper jelly.

 Cut each of the rolls in two and cover the bottom of the pan with them.
 Spread the pepper jelly mixture over the top.
 Add another layer of rolls, and another layer of pepper jelly mixture, and repeat until all ingredients are gone.

-Bake at 350 for about 35 minutes.
+Bake at 350° F for about 35 minutes.
 (Keep checking to make sure the middle isn’t still goopy.)

 When you remove the pan from the oven, immediately invert the pan onto a plate.

-My kids like to spread more pepper jelly on the piping hot bread before they tear into it.
+We like to spread more pepper jelly on the piping hot bread before we tear into it.

 And when I say “tear into it,” that’s exactly what I mean.
 Because plucking bread is made up of separate pieces of dough, it bakes into balls of bread that can be “plucked” off and eaten.

 Of course, if you’re wanting to appear a bit more refined, you can always slice it with a sharp serrated knife.
-If you do eat it this way, you’ll notice that the inside of the loaf is absolutely beautiful – criss-crossed and patterned with dark and light and nuts.
+If you do eat it this way, you’ll notice that the inside of the loaf is absolutely beautiful – crisscrossed and patterned with dark and light nuts.